Town-of-Impostors/TownOfImpostors/README.md

 - Starting from v1.8.1 onwards, there is now a version mismatch checker that'll make sure that all users in the lobby are using the same game version.
 If a red message appears on the top right stating **"Warning: Player Version Mismatch"**, then there's a potential that someone in the lobby is not using the correct version.
 - Sometimes this warning message can appear when something strange occurs, even if all users in the lobby are using the same version.
 If you're 100% sure all users in the lobby are using the same mod version, simply have players rejoin the lobby.

-**Before raising an issue, please double check that you have accurately followed the installation instructions and you are not using any mod manager or other mods.**
+_Before raising an issue, please double check that you have accurately followed the installation instructions and you are not using any mod manager or other mods._

-**Starting from v1.5.0 onwards, there is a new reset custom settings button in the lobby.
+_Starting from v1.5.0 onwards, there is a new reset custom settings button in the lobby.
 Please use it if your settings are bugged.
-Settings can bug when you update from version to version, it's best practice to reset settings.**
+Settings can bug when you update from version to version, it's best practice to reset settings._

-**Starting from v1.6.0 onwards, this mod should now be compatible with Mod Manager by MatuxGG.
-Please note that using the Mod Manager to install the mod still does not guarantee that the mod will work as intended.**
+_Starting from v1.6.0 onwards, this mod should now be compatible with Mod Manager by MatuxGG.
+Please note that using the Mod Manager to install the mod still does not guarantee that the mod will work as intended._

-### Saving & Loading Settings
+### Saving and Loading
 Starting from v1.8.1, you can now save and load your settings.
 This is to help lower the issue of settings completely messing up between versions.
 You should find a new "TownOfImpostorsSettings.txt" in the Among Us folder where the mod is installed.
 This can also be passed onto others so they can play with your settings!

-#### Uninstalling the Mod
+### Uninstalling the Mod
 - If you copied the Among Us folder as instructed by the Installation Steps, simply delete the copied folder.
 - If you did not, and you unzipped the mod into your main Among Us folder, then you have to delete the following folders & files:
   - **BepInEx** folder, **mono** folder, **doorstop_config.ini**, **winhttp.dll**